Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation

 Our new CR formulation, while more complete, relies on additional input as subgrid physics.
 The primary component is the scattering coefficients $\sigma_{\pm}^{L,R}$, which essentially encapsulate most of the necessary microphysics, which needs to be specified by the user.
 Here we briefly discuss several typical scenarios below.

 \begin{enumerate} \item Streaming Instability

-A large-scale CR pressure gradient $\nabla P_{\rm cr}$ drives CR bulk motion (streaming), leading to the CRSI when this bulk motion exceeds the Alfv\'en speed.
+A large-scale CR pressure gradient $\nabla P_{\rm cr}$ drives CR bulk motion (streaming), which triggers CRSI once this bulk motion exceeds the Alfv\'en speed.
 The CRSI excites two branches of the Alfv\'en waves propagating down the direction of $\nabla P_{\rm cr}$ projected along the magnetic field \citep{Kulsrud1969,Wentzel1974}.

-Given a wave damping rate $ \nu_{\rm {damp}}$, the scattering coefficients have been shown to be \citep{Kulsrud04,Bai2019,Bai2022,Armillotta_2021}:
+Assuming a steady balance between wave damping and CRSI-driven growth, the scattering coefficients have been shown to be \citep{Kulsrud04,Bai2019,Bai2022,Armillotta_2021}: